daylinmorgan/clonmapper/md/introduction.md

 for isolation of the clone.
-This is achieved by transfecting the cell population with a plasmid containing an activator variant of Cas9 (dCas9-VPR) and a second plasmid containing the Cas9-homing PAM sites adjacent to the identified barcode upstream of green fluorescent protein (sfGFP) reporter.
+This is achieved by transfecting the cell population with a plasmid containing an activator variant of Cas9 (dCas9-VPR) and a second plasmid containing the Cas9-homing PAM sites adjacent to the identified barcode upstream of a super-folding green fluorescent protein (sfGFP) reporter.
 Expression of sfGFP will occur only in cells that are producing the matching sgRNA barcode, allowing precise identification and FACS isolation of cells